 When I placed my first order, I was excited, not gonna lie!
 Perhaps it was a fleeting thought, but I imagined good days were here for my hair.
 I have curly hair, and most brands that I've used were, well, useless.
 Here's what I received in my blue box: shampoo, conditioner, and a pre-shampoo mask.
 The mask was sort of decent, but the shampoo and conditioner didn't work for me — my hair was drier than ever, and although the brand said it takes a couple of washes for my hair to adjust to the products, it didn't help.
 I ordered thrice because the brand convinced me to take an annual subscription.
 Of course, I've cancelled the subscription.
 The brand said the shampoo doesn't froth much because it has no chemicals, but then I've been using vegan and chemical-free shampoos, and they froth alright.
 So, I didn't get why people were raving about these brands on the internet.
 Were they sponsored?
 Maybe the shampoos didn't work for me?
 I've decided to ask others who've tried these brands out.

 "Last year, I decided to give a brand's hair products a shot.
 I loved their packaging, how personalised it is, and the process of choosing something so specific for my thick curls.
 Unfortunately, once I used it, it just didn't work for me.
 The daily grime wouldn't wash off well and it felt sticky to an extent that I had to ditch it for my conventional shampoo.
 That experience deterred me from trying customised purchases, despite being very invested in their campaigns and ideas.
 The serum was decent though and I continued using it.
-I didn't repurchase anything from the aforementioned brand," says Paulami Sen, Principal Correspondent at Indulge - The New Indian Express.
+I didn't repurchase anything from the aforementioned brand," says Paulami Sen, a freelance writer and content strategist.